michaelsevilla/malacology-popper/paper/paper.md

 To illustrate the benefits and challenges of this approach we have designed and evaluated Malacology, a programmable storage system capable of incorporating new functionality and re-purposing existing subsystems of Ceph.
-We build the framework on Ceph by leveraging the subsystems in the monitor daemons (MONs), object storage daemons (OSDs), and metadata server daemons (MDSs).
+We build the framework on Ceph by leveraging powerful subsystem abstractions used by the monitor daemons (MONs), object storage daemons (OSDs), and metadata server daemons (MDSs).
 As shown in Figure
 \ref{fig:overview}, this framework is expressive enough to provide the functionality necessary for implementing new services.
 Our contributions are: